Cover Letter Mastery

 US [Branch], [Years]

-Why it works: Veterans often struggle to translate military experience into civilian terms.
-This template does the translation while addressing the unspoken concern every chief has: “Will this veteran fit our culture?”
-The answer is humble and direct.
+Why it works: Veterans often struggle to translate military experience into civilian language.
+This template does the translation — and directly addresses the unspoken concern every fire chief has: “Will this veteran fit our culture?”
+The answer is humble, direct, and disarming.

 5 Mistakes That Kill Firefighter Cover Letters

 • Generic openings: “I am writing to apply for the firefighter position” — so is everyone else.
-Start with a specific achievement or reason.
+Start with a specific achievement or a compelling reason.
+First impressions are the only impressions.

 • Overusing jargon: Every candidate knows what SCBA, PASS, and RIT mean.
-Using them doesn’t impress.
+Listing acronyms doesn’t impress.
 Character impresses.
+Tell a story instead.

 • Being cocky: Confidence is good.
 “I’m the best firefighter you’ll ever hire” is not.
-Let your achievements speak.
+Let your achievements speak — quietly and with evidence.

-• Skipping the proofread: A typo in a firefighter application says “I don’t pay attention to detail.”
-In this job, detail is life and death.
+• Skipping the proofread: A typo in a firefighter application screams “I don’t pay attention to detail.”
+In this job, detail is the difference between life and death.
+Read it aloud.
+Have someone else read it.
+Then read it again.

 FAQ: Firefighter Cover Letters